United States Rules and compliance Updated 05/02/2026

 2. verify that exactly one face is detectable

-3. crop to the US square output
+3. prepare the US square output

 If the uploaded photo is not good enough, the service should ask for a better source photo rather than creating a synthetic correction.